 There's an array of reporting tools out there to help you with this, from a simple Excel sheet to marketing reporting tools such as Whatagraph.

 Just as with data illustration tools, it is also essential you choose a means of automation that fit your particular need.
 For example, where the report contains many illustrations, Whatagraph is an excellent tool to help you create stunning visual reports.

 Writing a campaign performance report requires you to tell a story incorporating all the essential elements mentioned above.
 Your campaign report should follow a proper outline.

-It is crucial to begin your campaign performance report with an overview of what the whole report is about.
+It is crucial to begin your campaign performance report with an overview of the most relevant marketing KPIs.
 This part serves as both an introduction and a summary of the entire report.
-You must be crystal clear about what the brand sought out to achieve and how you went about achieving it.
+You must be crystal clear about what the brand sought to achieve and how you went about achieving it.

 It is also important to reveal within this section whether the campaign ultimately met set out objectives.
-Remember, the report is not only for you and your team.
+Remember, the report is not only for you and your marketing department.

 This might be the only part top executives get to read and use in making decisions.
-So, please don't keep them waiting and put out the good news on time.
+So, please don't keep them waiting and use weekly marketing reports to send out the good news on time.